awwx/meteor-wiki/New-Template-API.md

 * In the past, you attached to a template with Template.foo.events = { ... }.
 For consistency with the new API, this is now a function: Template.foo.events({ ... }).
 However, we've kept backward compatibility with the old way for now.

-* If you had template helpers named 'create', 'render', 'destroy', or 'preserve', they'll conflict with the new API.
+* If you had template helpers named 'created', 'rendered', 'destroyed', or 'preserve', they'll conflict with the new API.
 Either rename them, or use the new Template.foo.helpers({ ... }) notation to add them without fear of conflicts.

 * The Meteor.ui.render, Meteor.ui.chunk, and Meteor.ui.listChunk functions are gone.
 If any of your code uses these functions, you'll need to port it to Spark.
 If you need help please contact David or Geoff.